Goatly.net

 Apr 4, 2011

 The title pretty much sums up my feelings on the subject, but it probably needs a bit of context.
 I’ve been doing some work for a client that relies on a 3rd party application framework (No, I’m not going to name and shame the framework!).
-The application is split across multiple servers and we’ve …
+The application is split across multiple servers and we’ve been upgrading some …

 Read More